 Once the sun sets and the temperature starts to fall in Turpan, which during the summer can be pretty late (9-10pm Beijing time), the Turpan night life comes alive.

 The cool of the evening provides the perfect excuse for family and friends to gather outside, chat about the day and eat a late dinner.

 Personally, I love to spend at least an hour sitting at a table near small hole-in-the-wall and taking my time eating Uyghur kebabs, noodles, Uyghur bread and a nice cold drink.
 There’s something about the atmosphere – the sound of all the people, the smoke from the grill, the children running around – that makes this such a special experience.

-If you’re lucky, you might even run into an area where locals have gathered to dance and since into the late hours of the night.
+If you’re lucky, you might even run into an area where locals have gathered to dance and sing together.
 They’re not used to travelers joining in with them but in most cases they’re more than happy to have you participate!